flipbase/docs/guides/platform.md

 # Integrate Flipbase platform

-### Prerequisities
+### Prerequisites
 - Flipbase API account with an `api_key` and `api_secret`
 - Flipbase Employer Branding Partner License

 #### Getting started

 Copy and paste the iframe within a page on your webpage as an iframe.
-This will load the Flibpase the platform.
+This will load the Flipbase the platform.

 ```html
 <iframe id="flipbase-iframe" src="https://app.flipbase.com" allow="microphone; camera;" frameborder="none" width="100%" height="100%"></iframe>